-Estimated offering expenses include legal, accounting, printing, advertising, travel, marketing, blue sky compliance and other expenses of this offering, and transfer agent and escrow fees.
+1 Estimated offering expenses include legal, accounting, printing, advertising, travel, marketing, blue sky compliance and other expenses of this offering, and transfer agent and escrow fees.
 They also include approximately \$225,000 of financial advisory fees paid by our Manager to BB&T Capital Markets at the initial closing of this offering and reimbursable by us relative to BB&T Capital Markets' investment banking advisory services, which includes their advising and assisting with the structuring this offering.
 Reimbursements to our Manager made prior to our initial closing will not be paid from proceeds of this offering.
 As of November 7, 2017, we have incurred organizational and offering expenses of approximately \$990,000.

-Our Dealer-Manager will receive selling commissions of 6.00% of the gross offering proceeds, which it may re-allow and pay to participating broker-dealers, a managing broker-dealer fee of 1.25%, which it may re-allow and pay, in part, to participating broker-dealers, and a non-accountable expense allowance of 1.0% of the gross offering proceeds, which it may re-allow and pay to participating broker-dealers.
+2 Our Dealer-Manager will receive selling commissions of 6.00% of the gross offering proceeds, which it may re-allow and pay to participating broker-dealers, a managing broker-dealer fee of 1.25%, which it may re-allow and pay, in part, to participating broker-dealers, and a non-accountable expense allowance of 1.0% of the gross offering proceeds, which it may re-allow and pay to participating broker-dealers.
 We will reimburse accountable expenses up to 0.50% of the gross proceeds from this offering to our Dealer-Manager for fees paid to Folio for its clearing and facilitation services.
 If we raise the maximum offering amount, we will also reimburse our Dealer-Manager for accountable expenses of up to \$30,000 for filing and legal fees incurred by it.
 The above table does not deduct filing and legal fees because we are not able to accurately estimate those fees at this time.

-If the maximum offering amount is raised, we intend to use approximately 87.92% of the gross offering proceeds to acquire properties, manage our business, provide working capital for operations, including costs related to new contracts and deposits for the acquisition of properties, and potentially pay down existing debt secured by our investments.
+3 If the maximum offering amount is raised, we intend to use approximately 87.92% of the gross offering proceeds to acquire properties, manage our business, provide working capital for operations, including costs related to new contracts and deposits for the acquisition of properties, and potentially pay down existing debt secured by our investments.
 These amounts may be used to pay salaries and other compensation to our independent directors.
 We anticipate paying off the Standridge Note with proceeds from this offering.
-On December 10, 2017, we expect Standridge Note to have a principal balance of \$1,942,092.
+On January 5, 2018, we expect Standridge Note to have a principal balance of \$445,101.
 Please see "Description of Our Properties - Our Portfolio and Pipeline" for a description of the Standridge Note.
 We anticipate paying off the interim loans incurred in connection with the acquisition of the Norfolk Property with proceeds from this offering.
 As of November 7, 2017, that debt consisted of three loans with an aggregate principal balance of \$3,400,000.
-Please see "Description of our Properties - Our Portfolio and Pipeline" for a description of the security of our Properties - Our Properties - Our Portfolio and Pipeline" for a description of some this offering.
-As of November 7, 2017, that debt consisted of three loans with an aggregate principal balance of \$3,400,000.
-Please see "Description of our Properties - Our Portfolio and Pipeline" for a description of the interim loans.
+Please see "Description of our Properties - Our Portfolio and Pipeline" for a description of the Promissory Notes with proceeds from this offering.
+We expect the Promissory Notes to have a principal balance of \$1,500,000 on June 11, 2018.
+Please see "Description of Our Properties - Our Portfolio and Pipeline" for a description of the Promissory Notes with proceeds from this offering.
+We expect the Promissory Notes to have a principal balance of \$1,500,000 on June 11, 2018.
+Please see "Description of Our Properties - Our Portfolio and Pipeline" for a description of the Promissory Notes.